 The first source is through seepage.
 Rainwater and melted snow are absorbed into the soil and become part of the water supply.
 If there is iron present in the soil, it will inevitably end up in the water as well.

-The second source of iron in water is from corrosion.
+The second source is from corrosion.
 The pipes and casings in a well water supply system are constantly exposed to a combination of water and oxygen.
 This combination causes iron in the pipes and casings to deteriorate.
 Rust is the natural by-product of this deterioration.
 It flakes off the interior of the pipes and other components of the water system and is carried in the water to your tap.

-Is Iron in Water Unhealthy?
+Is Iron Unhealthy?

 According to the Environmental Protection Agency, iron in well water is a secondary contaminant, which means it does not have a direct impact on health.
 The Secondary Maximum Contaminant Level set out by the EPA is 0.3 milligrams per liter, but this is merely a guideline and not a federal standard.

-Damage Caused by Iron in Water
+Damage Caused by Iron

 along with giving them a bad taste.
 Foods cooked with water containing iron can also be affected in both color and taste.